wengwenchao123/SubGraph-Learning/STAEformer-main/README.md

 ## STAEformer: Spatio-Temporal Adaptive Embedding Transformer

 This is a PyTorch implementation of **STAEformer: Spatio-Temporal Adaptive Embedding Transformer**.
-We have embedded STSGL into STAEformer.
+We have embedded SGL into STAEformer.
 Please follow the relevant guidelines to run the code.

 #### Required Packages